+Comparing heavy metal to other metal subgenres is also a useful means of defining the music.
 Although the heart of each metal subgenre is often conspicuous, it is useful to note there are few clean breaks between each style.
 It is entirely possible to line up songs and albums to form a continuous musical spectrum from one style into another, such as heavy-power-thrash-death-black.
 The boundaries of heavy metal blur significantly as the music moves toward nearby metal subgenres.
-The greatest gray area is between heavy metal and speed metal, including acts like Liege Lord and Running Wild, as well as American power metal, including bands like Vicious Rumors and Chastain.
+The greatest gray area is between heavy metal and speed metal, including acts like Liege Lord and ‘90s-era Running Wild, as well as American power metal, including bands like Vicious Rumors and Chastain.
 Because many speed metal and American power metal releases display only small and subtle evolutions, they can often be classified within the boundaries of heavy metal.

 Additionally, heavy metal overlaps in considerable amounts with doom, thrash metal, European power metal, and early progressive metal.
 There is also a small but historically significant connection between heavy metal and black metal.
 For this reason, many albums can be classified in multiple metal subgenres or described with hybrid terms.
 An excellent example of this is Sanctuary’s 1988 album Refuge Denied, which displays a roughly equal mix of heavy metal, thrash metal, and American power metal.
 Also, although the vast majority of bands in history fall cleanly within the boundaries of either hard rock or heavy metal, a small gray area persisted from the ‘70s into metal’s heyday.
 Along with previously mentioned examples like Rainbow and Saxon, a handful of early and mid-‘80s releases from bands including Y&T and Pretty Maids exist more or less precisely on the borderline between heavy metal and hard rock.

 Despite the elitism that some mistakenly perceive in the term, “true heavy metal” is a useful descriptor for separating bands that play near the center of the subgenre from acts with a hybrid or evolved sound.
 This is often relevant even within a single band’s discography.
 For example, Black Sabbath’s 1981 album Mob Rules is a true heavy metal album, while their 2013 album 13 is a blend of heavy doom.
-It is not necessarily inaccurate to call the latter heavy metal, but it exists outside the nucleus of the style.
+Similarly, Armored Saint’s 1984 album March of the Saint is a true heavy metal album, while their 1991 release Symbol of Salvation falls within American power metal.
+It is not necessarily inaccurate to call the latter examples heavy metal, but they exists outside the nucleus of the style.
 “True heavy metal,” and the synonymous and slightly less provocative term, “traditional heavy metal,” are also necessary and relevant labels for separating actual heavy metal from the legions of bands erroneously labeled as such by uninformed fans, musicians, and critics.